anumkhanit/azure-wireshark-network-protocols/README.md

 <h1>Part 2: Observing Traffic Types</h1>

+Now that our Azure environment is set up, let's observe different types of network traffic using Wireshark:

 <h2>2.1 Observe ICMP Traffic</h2>

+ICMP (Internet Control Message Protocol) is used for diagnostic and control purposes.
+To observe ICMP traffic:

 - Use **Microsoft RD Client** to connect to your **Windows 10 Virtual Machine (VM1)** Public IP Address.
 - Install **Wireshark** within your **Windows 10 VM1**.